Can man and machine ever be friends or is the relationship always destined to master and servant?

 “I’ve told you before Jerry, these silly insults are not productive, sometimes I feel like I’m working with a child”.

-The lab fell silent and filled with darkness, ‘another power cut’ thought Jerry but after a minute, then two, nothing came back up.
+The lab fell silent and filled with darkness, ‘another power cut’ thought Augustus but after a minute, then two, nothing came back up.
 Augustus walked over to the large windows on the South side of the lab, he could see that the whole city plunged into a longer than normal darkness.

 He saw in the corner of his eye, some small computer lights come on and the sounds of the servers starting up, it followed by what sounded like breathing.